Graduate School Handbook Part 12 - Progress review in stages 2 and beyond

 PGR 12.4.3 It is important to note that the range of options aims to reflect the material that a PGR might normally be expected to produce as part of the work plan for their project at that stage, rather than to create additional workload.
 PGRs should not be required to draft extensive material from scratch unless it has direct and transferable relevance or demonstrable benefit to the completion of the project itself.

-PGR12.4.4 It is not the purpose of Stage 3 Progress Review to provide a summative assessment of the thesis or critical commentary, but to form a view as to whether the PGR has made sufficient progress to be able to complete and submit on time as they near the end of their project and what level of supervision they will need to do so, if any.
+PGR12.4.4 It is not the purpose of Stage 3 Progress Review to provide a summative assessment of a complete draft thesis or critical commentary, but to form a view as to whether the draft material that the PGR has submitted shows sufficient progress to be able to complete the project and submit the finished thesis by the end of their registration on the award, and what level of supervision they will need to do so.
 PR3 must be satisfactorily completed before the PGR can progress to the grace period/completion stage.

-NB.
-All PGRs are required to submit a full draft of their thesis/critical commentary to their supervisory team for comment and receive those comments prior to final submission (see regulation PGR13.1.2R)
+Note: In addition to the progress review process, all PGRs are required to submit a full draft of their thesis/critical commentary to their supervisory team for comment and receive those comments prior to final submission (see regulation PGR13.1.2R).

 PGR12.4.5 Postgraduate researchers registered on MPhil or DPhil by publication awards who have not made their final submission will be required to submit evidence of ongoing progress and undergo a progress review meeting at the end of each stage of their registration as appropriate.
 The evidence submitted will need to be appropriate to the nature of the award and may comprise, for example, an updated publication plan for any final outputs expected and/or a draft of the critical commentary.